The Pub List

 |

 Large traditional pub with modern interior.
-Now up to eight real ales after minor refurb and change of landlord in May 2009.
-Sky Sports shown.
+Up to eight real ales and regular beer festivals.
+Sky Sports.
+Live music at weekends.
 Large patio/garden.
 Food served all day. |

 7.5 / 10 |